methanoliver/awesome-renpy/README.md

 + [Caption Tool](https://npckc.itch.io/caption-tool-for-renpy) - A tool to add image and sound captions for accessibility purposes.
 + [renpy-TranslationTools](https://github.com/Gouvernathor/renpy-TranslationTools) - Tools to aid in managing translations in certain corner cases.
 Also the rare example of embedding RenPy-script in Python, rather than the reverse as is usual.
 + [RenPy automatic translations](https://github.com/Moshibit/RenPy_automatic_translations) - A tool to automate machine translation of your project.
++ [Demotools](https://github.com/Ayowel/renpy-demotools) - An extension that can be used to produce automated demos, screencasts, and otherwise pretend there's a player at the keyboard.

 ### Standalone developer tools